icwells/mutect2Parallel/README.md

 	python mutect2Parallel.py {--submit/bamout/newPON} -i path/to/manifest -c path/to/config/file -o path/to/output/directory

 	-h, --help		show this help message and exit
 	--submit		Submit batch files to SLURM/Torque grid for execution.
 	--bamout		Indicates that mutect should also generate bam output files (extends mutect runtime).
-	--newPON		Creates batch scripts for running mutect in tumor-only mode on normals and creating a panel of normals (instead of running both tumor-normal comparisons) -i I			Path to space/tab/comma seperated text file of input files (format: ID Normal A B) -c C			Path to config file containing reference genome, java jars (if using), and mutect options.
+	--newPON		Creates batch scripts for running mutect in tumor-only mode on normals and creating a panel of normals (instead of running both tumor-normal comparisons) --nofilter  	Skips filtering of mutect output.
+	-i I			Path to space/tab/comma seperated text file of input files (format: ID Normal A B) -c C			Path to config file containing reference genome, java jars (if using), and mutect options.
 	-o O			Path to batch script output directory (leave blank for current directory).